LR-QD80-A-1

 Lirith QuadDrive 80A

-A production-grade quad ESC for Group 1 and Group 2 small unmanned aerial systems — 80A continuous per motor, 12S battery support, CAN and Ethernet connectivity, onboard orientation telemetry, and aux power rails for the rest of your stack.
+A production-grade quad ESC for Group 1 small unmanned aerial systems.
+80A continuous per motor, 6S battery support, AM32/BLHeli firmware, telemetry and logging, and BEC.
 NDAA-compliant, built in the United States.

 Lirith QuadDrive 80A — top view